 Where you grew up

 Where you grew up can also have an impact on how well you did at school.
-Universities tend to look at where you’re living at the moment (using your postcode), but will also look at how long you have lived in that area and where you lived before that.
-If you’re in an economically deprived area or an area where only a low proportion of people go to university, this may be taken into consideration in a positive sense.
+Universities can look at where you’re living at the moment (using your postcode), but will also look at how long you have lived in that area and where you lived before that.
+If you’re in an area where only a low proportion of people go to university, this could be taken into consideration.

 In care and looked after students

 Universities also want to know if you’ve been in care at any time during your childhood.
-It is usually up to your school to provide school records which should contain information on this, but they can also mention this in the reference they’ll include as part of your Ucas application.
+It is usually up to your school to provide records with this information, but they can also mention this in your Ucas reference.

 Moves from abroad

-If you have moved to Britain from abroad (either from somewhere else in the EU or internationally) make sure your teacher mentions this in your reference.
-It may have particular relevance if English is not your first language, or if you’ve experienced a disruptive move.
+If you have moved to Britain from abroad (either from somewhere else in the EU or internationally) make sure your teacher mentions this in your reference, espeically if English isn't your first language.

 Students who have been on outreach programmes